HL7/davinci-vbpr/input/pagecontent/index.md

 ### Background
 {: #background}
-Value-Based Performance Reporting (VBPR) offer insights into the performance of healthcare providers and organizations by evaluating their financial, quality, cost, and efficiency aspects.
+Value-Based Performance Reporting (VBPR) offers insights into the performance of healthcare providers and organizations by evaluating their financial, quality, cost, and efficiency aspects.
 These reports play a crucial role in assessing and comparing providers within value-based contracts.
 The objective of such contracts is to encourage superior care, enhance patient outcomes, and lower costs by compensating providers according to their performance, as opposed to the quantity of services provided.

 Payer-generated performance reports are crucial because payers are generally the arbiters in determining financial performance on risk contracts with health systems.
 Many times, payers have the best source of information on Per Member Per Month (PMPM) spend, contractual terms, regional or historical trends, and other financial information that health systems need to track and manage performance on those contracts.
 Claims data is important but insufficient on its own because state and federal requirements mask certain types of data that make accurate financial calculations difficult.